Michael Sullivan (U.S. attorney): Tenure as ATF Director

-In 2006, Sullivan was made Acting Director of the ATF by President George W. Bush.
+In 2006, Sullivan was made Acting Director of ATF by President George W. Bush.
 The position had been made subject to the Senate confirmation process and Sullivan was the first nominee to be sent to the Senate.
 Bush nominated Sullivan to be permanent director in 2007, but the nomination was blocked by a Senate hold placed by Senators David Vitter (R-Louisiana), Michael Crapo (R-Idaho) and Larry E. Craig (R-Idaho).
-They expressed their concern that the ATF is hostile to small gun dealers, pursuing them overzealously for small paperwork infractions and driving law-abiding small retailers out of business.
+They expressed their concern that ATF is hostile to small gun dealers, pursuing them overzealously for small paperwork infractions and driving law-abiding small retailers out of business.
 They said that Sullivan was indifferent to their concerns and "exhibits a lack of willingness to address these problems."

 Sullivan has been criticized frequently by one such affected gun dealer, Ryan Horsley of Red’s Trading Post, Twin Falls, Idaho, Idaho's oldest gun dealership.
-Horsley says that the ATF has a long track record of abusive behavior and Sullivan, as Acting Director, continued to defend the ATF's abusive actions without any indication of making changes.
+Horsley says that ATF has a long track record of abusive behavior and Sullivan, as Acting Director, continued to defend ATF's abusive actions without any indication of making changes.

 Sullivan was a keynote speaker and special guest at the 2007 Great Lakes Summit on Gun Violence conference.
 This conference was organized by the International Association of Chiefs of Police and funded by a $375,000 grant from the Joyce Foundation.
 The report of the conference was titled "Taking a Stand: Reducing Gun Violence in Our Communities" and called for the passage of several gun bans and gun control measures.
-The National Rifle Association has criticized the IACP report, calling it "a rubber stamp, bought and paid for, of the pre-existing agenda for gun ban groups."
+The National Rifle Association of America has criticized the IACP report, calling it "a rubber stamp, bought and paid for, of the pre-existing agenda for gun ban groups."
 The report was produced with assistance from the Joyce Foundation's Communications Director and with contributions from gun control advocates such as Kristen Rand and Tom Diaz of the Violence Policy Center.
 The NRA has called the Joyce Foundation an activist foundation whose "shadowy web of huge donations" leads "straight to puppet strings that control the agenda of gun ban groups".

 Sullivan's confirmation was opposed by gun rights groups such as the Gun Owners of America, Citizens Committee for the Right to Keep and Bear Arms and Jews for the Preservation of Firearms Ownership.
-The NRA did not categorically state its opposition to the confirmation of Mr. Sullivan but expressed its concern over the ATF's "overly restrictive legal interpretations" and "overly zealous enforcement activities".
+The NRA did not categorically state its opposition to the confirmation of Mr. Sullivan but expressed its concern over ATF's "overly restrictive legal interpretations" and "overly zealous enforcement activities".

 Sullivan resigned as Acting Director effective January 20, 2009 to make way for incoming President Barack Obama to name his own nominee.